saiftynet/SCAD/README.md

-# SCAD
+# CAD::OpenSCAD

 A simple SCAD Generator, allowing programmable 3D design from Perl.
 This tool allows easy generation of OpenSCAD scripts that can be used to generate 3D Objects, in a fairly Perlish way.
-It is curretly working its way through the tutorial and will hopefully have an incremental features that allow complex models to be generated and produce files that can fed into a 3D printer.
+It is currently working its way through the tutorial and will hopefully have an incremental features that allow complex models to be generated and produce files that can fed into a 3D printer.